neo4j-partners/google-deployment-manager-neo4j/simple/README.md

     cd simple

 ## Creating a Deployment
 This repo contains different parameters files.
 You can deploy with any of them using [deploy.sh](deploy.sh).
-For example, to deploy the simple configuration run the command:
+For example, to deploy the single configuration run the command:

-    ./deploy.sh simple <some deployment name>
+    ./deploy.sh <some deployment name> single

 The script then passes the cluster configuration to GCP and builds your cluster automatically.